Car Thermostat Replacement

 The car’s engine cooling system thermostat is a small valve within a cooling system passageway that opens and closes in response to the temperature of the circulating engine coolant.
 When your car is first started and the coolant is cold, the valve in the thermostat will be in the closed position, circulating the coolant flow only within the engine instead of flowing to the radiator, which allows the engine to warm up fast, promoting fuel efficiency, low emissions, and reduced engine deposits.
 Once the engine coolant reaches the design temperature, usually around 195 degrees, the valve will open and close as you drive to maintain a coolant temperature typically between 195 to 225 degrees Fahrenheit.

 When to consider replacing the engine cooling system thermostat:

 - Engine overheats.
 A thermostat with the valve stuck closed is a common cause of engine overheating.
-However, since there are other causes of overheating, a mechanic will thoroughly inspect the cooling system prior to condemning the thermostat.
+However, since there are other causes of overheating, a mechanic will thoroughly inspect the cooling system before condemning the thermostat.
 Since it is usually not known how badly the engine overheated, the mechanic will also try to determine if there is evidence that the cylinder head gasket was blown.
-If so, it would be repaired prior to replacing the thermostat.
+If so, it would be repaired before replacing the thermostat.

-- Temperature gauge reads too low or too high.
+- The temperature gauge reads too low or too high.
 Thermostats can get sticky, causing the engine temperature to stray from the optimal range.
 Your dash-mounted temperature gauge will notify you of this malfunction.